Computational structure biology

 Protein structure modeling

 The SWISS-MODEL expert system developed by our group is a fully automated web-based workbench, which greatly facilitates the process of computing of protein structure homology models.
-SWISS-MODEL currently counts more than 300’000 registered users and calculates about 1 model per minute.
-Up to today SWISS-MODEL relevant publications have been cited more than 16’000 times by biomedical researchers world-wide.
+With more than 300’000 registered users and about 2 models calculated per minute, SWISS-MODEL is one of the most widely used modelling servers world-wide.

 CASP and CAMEO: Critical assessment of structure prediction methods

-Methods for structure modeling and prediction have made substantial progress of the last decades, but still fall short in accuracy compared to high-resolution experimental structures.
-Retrospectively assessing the quality of a blind prediction in comparison to experimental reference structures allows benchmarking the state-of-the-art in structure prediction and identifying areas which need further development.
-The Critical Assessment of Structure Prediction (CASP) experiment has for the last 20 years assessed the progress in the field of protein structure modeling based on predictions for ca. 100 blind prediction targets which are carefully evaluated by human experts.
+Methods for structure modeling and prediction have made substantial progress over the last decades, but still fall short in accuracy compared to high-resolution experimental structures.
+Assessing the quality of a blind prediction in comparison to experimental reference structures allows benchmarking the state-of-the-art in structure prediction and identifying areas which need further development.
+The Critical Assessment of Structure Prediction (CASP) experiment has for the last 25 years assessed the progress in the field of protein structure modeling.
+To this end, every two years, about 100 blind prediction targets are carefully evaluated by human experts.
 The “Continuous Model EvaluatiOn” (CAMEO) project aims to provide a fully automated blind assessment for prediction servers based on weekly pre-released sequences of the Protein Data Bank PDB.
 CAMEO requires the development of novel scoring methods such as lDDT, which are robust against domain movements to allow for automated continuous operation without human intervention.
-CAMEO is currently assessing predictions of 3-dimensional structures, ligand binding sites, and model quality estimation.
+CAMEO is currently assessing predictions of 3-dimensional structures, residue-residue contact prediction, and model quality estimation.

 Comparison of a predicted two-domain protein structure model (colored according lDDT score) with its reference structure (shown in gray).
 The model is shown in full length (A), with the first domain superposed to the target.
 For graphical illustration, (B) shows the two domains in the prediction separated and superposed individually to the target structure.
 (Bioinformatics, 2013, 29:2722-2728).